-Altor Bio Science Corporation.
-In August 2016, we entered into an exclusive Co-Development Agreement (the Co-Development Agreement) with Altor Bio Science Corporation (Altor).
+Altor BioScience Corporation.
+In August 2016, we entered into an exclusive Co-Development Agreement, or the Co-Development Agreement, with Altor Bio Science Corporation, or Altor.
+Our Chairman and CEO is also the Chairman of Altor and holds a greater than 20% ownership interest therein.
 Under the Co-Development Agreement, we agreed with Altor to exclusively collaborate on the development of therapeutic applications combining the Company's proprietary natural killer cells with Altor's ALT-801 and/or ALT-803 products with respect to certain technologies and intellectual property rights as may be agreed between the parties for the purpose of jointly developing therapeutic applications of certain effector cell lines.

 We will be the lead developer for each product developed by the parties pursuant to the Co-Development Agreement unless otherwise agreed to under a given project plan.
-Under the terms of the Co-Development Agreement, both parties will grant a co-exclusive, royalty free, fully paid-up, worldwide license, with the right to sublicense (only to a third-party contractor assisting with research and development activities under this Co-Development Agreement and subject to prior consent, not to be unreasonably withheld), under the intellectual property (IP), including the parties interest in the joint IP, solely to conduct any development activities agreed to by the steering committee as set forth in any development plan.
-Unless otherwise mutually agreed by the parties in the development plan for a project, we shall be responsible for all costs and expenses incurred by either party related to conducting clinical trials and other activities under each development program, including costs associated with patient enrollment, materials and supplies, third-party staffing and regulatory filings.
+Under the terms of the Co-Development Agreement, both parties will grant a co-exclusive, royalty free, fully paid-up, worldwide license, with the right to sublicense (only to a third-party contractor assisting with research and development activities under this Co-Development Agreement and subject to prior consent, not to be unreasonably withheld), under the intellectual property, or IP, including the parties interest in the joint IP, solely to conduct any development activities agreed to by the steering committee as set forth in any development plan.
+Unless otherwise mutually agreed by the parties in the development plan for a project, we shall be responsible for all costs and expenses incurred by either party related to conducting clinical trials and other activities under each development program, including costs associated with patient enrollment, materials and supplies, third-party staffing, and regulatory filings.

 Each company will own an undivided interest in and to all rights, title and interest in and to the joint product rights.
 The Co-Development Agreement expires upon the fifth anniversary of the effective date.
-There was no joint research activity under the Co-Development Agreement during the year ended December 31, 2016.
+We dosed several patients with ALT-803 in our phase II Merkel cell carcinoma and our phase Ib/II pancreatic cancer trials under the Co-Development Agreement during the year ended December 31, 2017.

 Sorrento Therapeutics.
-In December 2014, we entered into a global/exclusive collaboration with Sorrento Therapeutics, Inc., or Sorrento, to jointly develop taNK product candidates as may be agreed between the parties.
-This transaction allows us to leverage Sorrento's proprietary G-MAB technology platform, one of the largest fully human antibody libraries in the world, to source CARs for our taNK product candidates.
-The economics from each product candidate will be dependent on the proportion of the development costs that each party contributes.
-As of the December 31, 2016, the parties have not yet agreed upon any projects under the Joint Development and License Agreement; therefore Sorrento has no rights to use our NK cells or other technologies or intellectual property rights or to begin related research, development or commercialization activities and we are free to pursue, and are actively pursuing, research, development and commercialization activities with antibodies that may bind to various targets, including PDL1, ROR-1, CD33 and CD123.
+In December 2014, we entered into a Joint Development and License Agreement with Sorrento Therapeutics, Inc., or Sorrento.
+The agreement expired in December 2017.
+Since no joint product candidates were identified during the exclusive term, Sorrento has no rights to use our NK cells or other technologies or intellectual property rights or to begin related research, development or commercialization activities and we are free to pursue, and are actively pursuing, research, development and commercialization activities with antibodies that may bind to various targets, including PDL1, CD19 and FLT3.